jzkelter/LS_mining_course/README.md

 # Getting setup

+These directions are to, a certain extent, mac specific.
+Linux machines will be very similar.
+Windows machines will be close, but will differ here and there.

 ## 1. Copy stuff from this github repository.

 A first step is to copy the material from this repository to your own computer.